United Republic of Tanzania

 Legal System and Government

 The Tanzanian government is a presidential republic based on multiparty parliamentary democracy following the amendment to the Constitution.
 The president, representing a registered political party, is elected by direct popular vote to serve a five-year term and a maximum of two terms.
 The president appoints a prime minister to perform the role of government leader in the National Assembly, which is the unicameral legislature.
-Most of the members of the Assembly are directly elected, while some are indirectly elected and a minority are appointed.
-To promote gender equality in political participation and representation, 30% of the seats in the Assembly are reserved for women.
-This is one of the reasons why the proportion of seats held by women in national parliament in Tanzania, being 36.72%, is higher than the world’s average of 25.58% in 2020.
-In 2021, Ms. Samia Suluhu Hassan became the first female president of Tanzania.
-The National Assembly together with the President forms the Parliament of Tanzania, which performs the legislative functions and scrutinizes governmental activities.

-As a British colony during the 20th century, Tanzania inherited and adopted the English common law system with the exception of modifications, such as the power of judicial review limited to issues of interpretation only.
-Tanzania’s sources of law are as follows: the 1977 Constitution, the Statutes or Acts of Parliament, case law, Received Laws, and the Customary and Islamic law.
-Members of the judiciary are appointed by the President upon consultations from the Chief Justice.
-As stipulated in the Constitution, Tanzanian judges and magistrates are independent of the government and are only required to observe the Constitution and the law.
+As a British colony during the twentieth century, Tanzania inherited and adopted the English common law system, which has been modified to suit Tanzanian constitutional, statutory and social conditions.
+Tanzania’s sources of law are as follows: the 1977 Constitution, the Statutes or Acts of Parliament, case law, Received Laws, and customary and Islamic law.

 Economy

-The agricultural sector is the foundation of the economy in Tanzania, accounting for around 30% of its GDP, employing almost three-quarters of its productive workforce and occupying 43.7% of Tanzanian territory.
+The agricultural sector is the foundation of the economy in Tanzania, accounting for around one-quarter of GDP and employing a substantial share of the workforce.
 Apart from being crucial to Tanzanians in terms of employment opportunities, local agriculture is also key to Tanzanians as their major food source.
 As the geography and climate of Tanzania are diverse, Tanzanian farmers are able to grow a variety of crops, for instance food and cash crops, fruits, vegetables and spices.
 Maize, wheat, rice and sugar are amongst the most widely grown crops.
 They also raise cattle, goats, sheep, pigs and chicken.
-The agricultural sector is also looking to see optimistic growth with the flagship project, Southern Agricultural Grown Corridor of Tanzania (SAGCOT) as a source of foreign financing to boost crop production levels.
-The country strategic opportunities programme by the International Fund for Agricultural Development (IFAD), also plays a part in improving farmers’ access to markets and promoting agricultural investments both publicly and privately.

 Trade

-As a member of the East African Community (EAC) and the Common Market for Easter and Southern Africa (COMESA), Tanzania enjoys free trade opportunities with multiple countries including members of EAC.
-Through the African Growth and Opportunity Act (AGOA)[1] of the US and the Everything But Arms (EBA) programme of the EU, Tanzania can export goods into US and EU markets duty-free and quota-free.
+As a member of the East African Community (EAC) and the Common Market for Eastern and Southern Africa (COMESA), Tanzania enjoys free trade opportunities with multiple countries including members of EAC.
+Through the African Growth and Opportunity Act (AGOA) of the US and the Everything But Arms (EBA) programme of the EU, Tanzania can export eligible goods into US and EU markets duty-free and quota-free.

 Investment Opportunities

 Investment opportunities in Tanzania’s mining industry include the operation of gold refinery activities, gemstone cutting and polishing, rock and mineral carvings, mineral processing and mineral exploration.
 Reliable energy and transport alternatives are also much sought-after by the mining sector.
+Natural-gas development, power generation, transmission infrastructure, logistics and value-added mineral processing also present significant opportunities.